buildbot/buildbot/master/docs/developer/config.rst

         The web server configuration from :bb:cfg:`www`.
 The keys ``port`` and ``url`` are always available.

+    .. py:attribute:: services

+        The list of additional plugin services

     Loading of the configuration file is generally triggered by the master, using the following methods: